The tax year in Germany is the calendar year.

 Taxes are payable in quarterly instalments during the year, with a final settlement when the assessment is issued.
 The quarterly instalments are based on the estimated ultimate liability.
 Usually, this is the total tax due shown by the last assessment issued, as adjusted by any rate changes.
 The corporation tax instalments are due on the tenth day of March, June, September, and December.
 For trade tax, the due dates are the 15th day of February, May, August, and November.
 Failure to pay by the due date followed by a three day grace period leads to a penalty of 1% per month.

 Corporation and trade tax assessments bear interest on the net amount payable after deduction of all credits and previous payments.
 The rate is 0.5% per month simple interest, and the period runs from 1 April of the second year following the year of assessment until the date set for payment.
 The start of the interest period is independent of the actual date of assessment.
 It thus runs in retrospect on assessments issued later, for example following a tax audit.
+In the light of the long standing low-interest-period, the Federal Fiscal Court in a decision dated 25 April 2018 expressed doubts with respect to the compatibility of the interest rate of 0.5% per month with constitutional law.
+Several cases with respect to this question are pending with the German Federal Constitutional Court.

 Tax offices are able to issue binding rulings in respect of planned transactions, provided the taxpayer can show a particular interest in the tax consequences of the intended action.
 The fee varies between EUR 241 and EUR 109,736, depending upon the amount of tax involved (no fee is charged if the tax amount is less than EUR 10,000).